vmanoharan/cs400-X-Team-12/x_team_rules.md

-# Our X-Team Rules
+# X-Team NN Rules

+1. TODO replace NN with your X-team's number
+2. Edit this document so that it establishes some basic rules for your X-team.

-These rules will establish how our team will assign tasks, track progress on each task, and communicate with each other when a member is unable to complete a task that has been assigned to that member.
+These rules establish how our team will assign tasks, track progress on each task, and communicate with each other when a member is unable to complete a task that has been assigned to that member.

-This will help us each understand the team's expectations, and hopefully lead to productive team work with fewer hard feelings and missed deadlines.
+This document helps individual members understand the team's expectations, and will hopefully lead to productive team work with fewer conflicts and missed deadlines.

 ## How we will assign (and reassign) tasks